Groundwire/collective.salesforce.content/README.rst

 Introduction
 ============

-collective.salesforce.content provides a behavior and related tools for creating Salesforce-enabled Dexterity content types.
+``collective.salesforce.content`` provides a Dexterity behavior for setting up Plone Dexterity content types that are connected to objects in a Salesforce.com database.
 These features are currently implemented:

-* A set of Salesforce metadata attributes that can be included in a Dexterity schema.
-These attributes describe how the Dexterity object maps to a Salesforce object.
+* Metadata can be added to fields in a content type's schema to indicate how the Dexterity object maps to a Salesforce object.

 * A Salesforce Object behavior that can be added to a Dexterity type.
 The behavior gives the type a Salesforce ID field and provides an indexer